Banner

 03:45 PM - 05:00 PM

-Shalynn Kellogg has been the CEO of South-Central Community Action Partnership since December 2025.
-Prior to coming to SCCAP she served as the Executive Director at the Housing Partnership of New Jersey where she launched the first CDFI focused on Homeownership initiatives and the financial capability program for young adults and youth empowering financial stability.
+Shalynn has been the CEO of South Central Community Action Partnership since December 2025.
+Prior to coming to SCCAP she served as the Executive Director at the Housing Partnership of New Jersey where she launched the first Community Development Financial Institution (CDFI) focused on Homeownership initiatives and the financial capability program for young adults and youth empowering financial stability.
 She brings lots of experience working in the nonprofit world including working with the Southeastern Idaho Community Action Agency in Pocatello, with Family Development, Homeless Assistance, Weatherization, CSBG & SHH and other Affordable Housing Programs.
-She holds an Master's Degree in State, Local & Non-Profit Administration, B.S. in Political Science, Certified CDFI Community Development Specialist, USDA Loan Packager, NCHEC Certified Financial Counselor, Certified in Project Management, Pre -License for Real Estate and is a Gantz Leadership Graduate from Harvard as well as other certifications.
-Over the course of her career she has developed housing counseling programs throughout the United States and has launched three Community Development Financial Institutions and overseen several affordable Housing programs .
-She has extensive experience working in underserved communities building economic initiatives, including specializing in tribal and rural communities and has sat on both State and National Housing Policy committees.
-She currently sits on the RCAC Reimagining 502 Direct Cohort , NLIHC tenant law committee, and actively participates in the Gem State Housing Alliance.
+She holds an Master’s Degree in State, Local & Non-Profit Administration, B.S. in Political Science, Certified CDFI Community Development Specialist, USDA Loan Packager, NCHEC Certified Financial Counselor, Certified in Project Management, Pre-License for Real Estate and is a Gantz Leadership Graduate from Harvard as well as other certifications.
+Over the course of her career she has developed housing counseling programs throughout the United States and has launched three CFDIs and overseen several affordable Housing programs.

 About Shalynn Kellogg, MPA